-This seminar focuses on adult learning theory and strategies for successful program design and completion.
-Students complete relevant self-assessments, a mission statement, an academic plan and research on three adult learning theories: Mezirow, Kolb and Knowles.
-The seminar also enhances the ability of educators to teach humane issues, especially at the secondary school level.
+This intensive seminar focuses on adult learning theory and strategies for successful program design and completion.
+Students complete relevant self-assessments, a mission statement, an academic plan, course proposals, and a summary of learning.

-EIM800 I.M.Ed.
-Project - 4 credits
+EIM800 Individualized M.Ed.
+Thesis - 4 credits